There are several steps involved in CAR T therapy:

 - a spinal tap to determine if your disease has spread to your central nervous system

-Addressing Emotional and Financial Concerns
+Emotional and Financial Concerns

-You may have a consultation with a social worker to address any emotional concerns you have.
+You may have a consultation with a social worker or psychologist to address any emotional concerns you have.
 The social worker will also discuss the important role of your family member or friend who will serve as your caregiver.
 You may be invited to attend a class for CAR T-cell recipients and caregivers to help you better understand what to expect during and after treatment.

 You may also meet with a financial counselor to discuss how to manage expenses, including incidental expenses such as transportation, parking, meals and lodging, particularly if your treatment center is far from home.